-Work with academic experts in biophysics
+Work with thought leaders and academic experts in biophysics

 Aimee Eggler